danitool/ar9285_art/README.md

+---

-*Note:* The art partition must be writeable.
+**Note:** The art partition must be writeable.
 As default it isn't in Openwrt, probably you will need to build a custom firmware with this code:

 	parts[3].name = "art";